 History, tourist information, and nearby accommodation

-What to SeeThirty acres of woodland over mile after mile of beautiful walks.
-Some of these paths were originally used to take the Williams family around the estate in a pony and trap.
+The garden is laid out over thirty acres of woodland around mile after mile of beautiful walks.
+Some of the garden paths were originally used to take the Williams family around the estate in a pony and trap.
 The garden spreads out over a broad hilltop, so doesn't take advantage of the micro-climate of many Cornish gardens, yet it still manages to pack an amazing variety into the wooded site.

 Highlights include a pair of monkey puzzle trees standing over 100 feet high.
 A relative of the monkey puzzle is the Wollemi Pine, thought to be extinct until it was rediscovered in a remote Australian valley.
 Look for the 'Burncoose Magnolia', bred here by Arnold Dance, head gardener of Burncoose for 40 years.

 East of the nursery is a stand of beech trees.
 In late April and early May this area is lush with bluebells in what is probably the most popular feature in the entire gardening year.

 There are over 3000 different ornamental shrubs, trees, and herbaceous plants.
 The acid soil at Burncoose makes it a valuable resource for anyone planning a garden with similar soil conditions.